justinfagnani/zipadee/README.md

 **Easy to Use**.

 > [!CAUTION]
-> Zipadee is very early, under construction, will change a lot, and may never be sufficiently maintained for any level of use.
-If you want to try it, please consider contributing!
+> Zipadee is very early, under construction, will change a lot, and may never be
+> sufficiently maintained for any level of use.
+If you want to try it, please
+> consider contributing!

 > [!IMPORTANT]
+>
 > I'm looking for collaborators for Zipadee!
 I don't have enough time to make
 > Zipadee a well-supported project on my own, and I can't possibly use it in
 > enough different cases to shake out all of the basic features and initial
 > bugs.
-It the goals and principles of the project speak to you, reach out!
+If the goals and principles of the project speak to you, reach out!

 Zipadee is inspired by Koa and Express, with the following goals:

 - Safe: The easiest way to respond with HTML is escaped by default to protect against XSS
 - Lightweight: Minimal features and dependencies
-- Fase: Highly optimized routing and template rendering.
+- Fast: Highly optimized routing and template rendering.
 VM friendly code.
 - Ergonomic: Usability improvements on raw Node HTTP APIs
 - Familiar: App and Middleware APIs similar to Express and Koa
-- Simple: A small API over Node HTTP
+- Simple: A small layer over Node's HTTP API
 - Great TypeScript support:
   - Written in TypeScript so typings are always included and accurate
   - Objects have fixed shapes that are easy to type